D3adeYe69/lfa-labs/lab2/Raport_lab2.md

 }
 return dfaTransitions;
 ```
 Converts a Non-Deterministic Finite Automaton (NDFA) to a Deterministic Finite Automaton (DFA) by creating new states that represent combinations of NDFA states and defining transitions between them.
+This process ensures the DFA behaves equivalently to the original NDFA, enabling deterministic processing of input strings.
+It is a key step in simplifying automata for analysis and implementation.